-The filter details pane also allows you to change your specified criteria at any time as you create your new filter.
-As you specify criteria using the New Event Filter wizard, the filter details grows to include these additional settings.
+The filter details pane also allows you to change your specified criteria at any time as you edit your new filter.
+As you specify criteria using the Edit Event Filter wizard, the filter details change to include these new settings.
 To edit previously set criteria, click the corresponding setting.